• Skip to primary navigation

 Fresh arugula - This cruciferous vegetable has a strong peppery flavor.
 There’s only one cup in this arugula smoothie recipe, but you can always add more if you want to.
 If you’re a bit hesitant about adding the leafy green, start with ½ cup of arugula and ½ cup of spinach.
 Also, don’t tightly pack the cup of arugula when measuring it out.

-Water - I prefer to use water in this smoothie, but it can be replaced with non-dairy milk like unsweetened almond milk, oat milk, soy milk, or coconut milk.
+Water - I prefer water in this smoothie, but it can be replaced with non-dairy milk like unsweetened almond, oat, soy, or coconut milk.
 Coconut water can also be used.
-Use less for a thicker smoothie and more for a thinner smoothie.
+Use less liquid for a thicker smoothie and more for a thinner smoothie.

-Frozen pineapple - I use frozen pineapple in a lot of my smoothies, like in this island green smoothie and pineapple banana spinach smoothie.
-The naturally sweet flavor helps to cover up the taste of greens and greatly reduces prep work to make a smoothie, and most smoothies taste better chilled (hence the frozen part).
-I opt for always having a frozen element in my smoothie recipes to eliminate the need for adding ice.
+Frozen pineapple - I use frozen pineapple in a lot of my smoothies, like in this island green smoothie, peach pineapple smoothie, and pineapple banana spinach smoothie.
+The naturally sweet flavor helps to cover up the taste of greens and greatly reduces prep work to make a smoothie.
+Most smoothies taste better chilled (hence the frozen part).
+I always have a frozen element in my smoothie recipes to eliminate the need for adding ice.

 Tips